sunshine

 Middle School (Grade 6-Grade 8)

-• Full-time classes 5 days per week, part-time Chinese classes: 4 days a week or 3 days a week (for 5th grade to 8th grade)
+• Full-time classes 5 days per week, part-time Chinese classes: 4 days a week or 3 days a week

 • Chinese: simplified and traditional Chinese (“華語” textbook, school textbook), compositions and essays, Chinese cultural studies, idioms practice.